 A wonderful flourless gluten free, low carb, paleo pizza base recipe.
 It tastes amazing, holds together great and looks fantastic.
 No crazy flours or gums used, just wholesome and unprocessed ingredients you can find in your pantry.
 The best thing (apart from the taste!) is that it is 100% gluten free!
-Jack and I lead pretty active lives, but as vegetarians we have to think wisely about getting enough protein without overdoing the carbohydrates.
+I lead a pretty active live, but as a vegetarian I have to think wisely about getting enough protein without overdoing the carbohydrates.
 There is an idea that gluten free food isn’t tasty (nonsense)!
 Often, the general idea of feeding a vegetarian is to give them a massive bowl of pasta, risotto (damn you, mushroom risotto) or a meal of the trimmings with meat removed.
-This doesn’t lead to a balanced diet, so we actively seek recipes that reduce the carbohydrates and up the protein.
+This doesn’t lead to a balanced diet, so I actively seek recipes that reduce the carbohydrates and up the protein.
 This is a great alternative to the usual pizza base as it has next to no carbs, is gluten free has added protein and tastes great!

-We adapted the pizza base recipe from the cookbook of some of our favorite bloggers, Green Kitchen Stories.
+I adapted the pizza base recipe from the cookbook of some of my favorite bloggers, Green Kitchen Stories.
 Thanks for a fantastic recipe!
 Makes 2 12″ pizzas, can easily be halved or doubled.

 - Florets from 2 Small – Medium Cauliflowers